Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ```

 Create  `MessagingActivity` and get the peer(destination) through intent.
-Mesibo MesiboMessagingFragment requires the peer value to load the chat UI for that user .This activity is called from the segment where you need to launch your own customized message UI.
+Mesibo MesiboMessagingFragment requires the peer value to load the chat UI for that user.
+This activity is called from the segment where you need to launch your own customized message UI.

 ```java